6 Amazing Benefits Of Kiwifruit During Pregnancy

 1. Prevents anemia: The developing baby requires extra iron that could increase the risk of anemia in the mother.
 Vitamin C facilitates better absorption of iron from iron-rich foods (10).

-Kiwifruit is one of the most nutrient-rich foods, which means that you can include them in your everyday menu without worry.
-Considered one of the many best fruits to eat during pregnancy, kiwifruit provides essential vitamins and minerals.
+Kiwifruit is one of the most nutrient-rich foods, which means that you can include it in your everyday menu without worry.
+Considered one of the best fruits to eat during pregnancy, kiwifruit provides essential vitamins and minerals.
 However, like all good things, it’s important to enjoy it in moderation.

 How Much Kiwi Is Safe To Eat When Pregnant?